-We are global institutional investors and asset management is a key aspect of the insurance business.
-It has a significant impact on the real economy, allowing us to actively influence areas such as environmental protection and respect for human and employment rights.
+We are global institutional investors and investment management is a key aspect of the insurance business.
+It has a significant impact on the real economy, allowing us to actively influence areas such as good governance practice of our investee’s companies, environmental protection and respect for human rights and labour rights.

-We are signatories of the United Nations Global Compact and the Principles for Responsible Investments (PRI) and for a number years now we have been basing our investment strategies on environmental, social and corporate governance (ESG) criteria, without sacrificing profitability.
-In addition, we have continued to uphold the principle of protecting our most sensitive asset – our reputation.
+We are signatories of the United Nations Global Compact and the Principles for Responsible Investments (PRI) and for a number of years now we have been basing our investment strategies also on environmental, social and corporate governance (ESG) criteria, without sacrificing profitability.
+In addition, we have continued to uphold the principle of protecting our most sensitive asset: our reputation.

-In particular, we identify, assess and monitor the investments that are most exposed to social, environmental and corporate governance risks for all our portfolios of the Group’s insurance companies.
+In particular, we identify, assess and monitor the investments that are most exposed to social, environmental and corporate governance risks for all our Group insurance companies’ portfolios.

-The group's objective is to leverage its role as an institutional investor to foster change through investment.
-The group uses dialogue to encourage companies to act responsibly, asking them to justify their conduct if it does not meet the sustainability standards set by the Group.
+Our objective is to leverage our role of institutional investor to foster change through investment.
+We use dialogue to encourage issuer companies to act responsibly, asking them to justify their conduct if it does not meet the sustainability standards set by the Group.

 For the wider purpose of steering the role of the Group as an active owner, we defined a comprehensive Group Active Ownership Framework, regulated by a Group Guideline document.